 But there are a few colors to be wary of, according to Swiner.
 If you notice white, it could be a sign that you are suffering from fat or other element malabsorption problems.
-Bloody or tarry stools are usually a sign of a bowel disease or infection.
-With either of these, wait a day or two to see if the color returns to normal brown.
-If it doesn’t, Swiner says to see your doctor ASAP.
+Bloody or tarry stools are usually a sign of bowel disease or infection.
+With either of these, wait a day or two to see if the color returns to the normal brown.
+If it does not, Swiner says to see your doctor ASAP.

 “Ugh.
 My feet always smell so bad.
 What can I do?”